dynatrace-oss/invadium/docs/DEVELOPMENT.md

 containers correctly configured.
 Those will not auto-reload, so this is meant for quickly testing a production build locally.

-By default, or with the `--no-build` argument, it will pull the latest stable build of Invadium and start the containers directly.
+With the `--no-build` argument, it will pull the latest stable build of Invadium and start the containers directly.

 ```sh
 docker-compose up --no-build -d